The money is there, Volkswagen CEO says of planned battery cell push - NewsBreak

 The money is there, Volkswagen CEO says of planned battery cell push

-MUNICH (Reuters) - Volkswagen is optimistic that there are sufficient funds, internal or external, to pull off its ambitious plan to build six large battery factories across Europe with partners by the end of the decade, its chief executive said.
+MUNICH, Sept 7 (Reuters) - Volkswagen (VOWG_p.DE) is optimistic that there are sufficient funds, internal or external, to pull off its ambitious plan to build six large battery factories across Europe with partners by the end of the decade, its chief executive said.

 "The required capital is available in the market.
 Northvolt has shown this," Herbert Diess said on the sidelines of the IAA Munich car show.